 Leo and Luke went on first and a chorus of joyful cries.
 'LUKE!
 LEO!' a boy called from the back.
 Luke grinned.
 'Ready to start another era of mischief, Johnny?' he chortled, and the twins dashed to sit with him.
 James and I entered after and I sat down near the front.
 James didn't.
 'Hey, I'm gonna go save a spot for my friend, kay?'
 I nodded again, terrified of being by myself.
 He looked back at the twins.
 'I swear they're taking after the Weasley twins.'
 James mussed my hair again and smiled.
 'You'll be fine.'
 Then he left.

 The bus moved on to another street and I saw them: a small gathering of werewolves in Gryffin Hide's uniform.
 The threesome climbed on and walked past me.
 I felt my tail curl into my lap and I squeezed it nervously.
-The werewolf girl with black ears and tail glared at me as she past and the two wolf boys behind her mimicked her scowl.
-I gulped as she shoved another first-year out of the way and took her seat.
+The werewolf girl in the middle glared at me as she past and the two wolf boys behind her mimicked her scowl.
+I gulped as she shoved another freshman out of the way and took her seat.
 The girl was human and seemed like nothing against the three tall wolves.

 Teenage werewolves tended to keep human rather than actual wolves, but show off their ears and tails to intimidate those around them.
-Meif'wa only get to show their human forms with cat ears and tail.
+Meif'wa don't have the privilege of hiding it.

 The girl looked around for an empty seat and spotted the one next to me.
 She approached carefully, as if she were afraid that she had mistaken my cat ears for wolf ones.
 'Hi,' she said.
 She had short, black hair and beautifully tanned skin.
 Her brown eyes radiated fearlessness.
 'Is this seat taken?'
 I looked back.
 'N--No. Not at all.'
 She gave a wide smile and I returned it with a shy one of my own.